0x7CFE/substrate-developer-hub.github.io/docs/development/module/execution.md

 ### Finalizing a Block

-After all queued extrinsics have been executed, the Executive module calls into each module's `on_finalize` function to perform any final business logic which should take place at the end of the block.
-The modules are again executed in the order which they are defined in the `construct_runtime!` macro, but in this case, the System module finalizes last.
+After all queued extrinsics have been executed, the Executive pallet calls into each pallet's `on_finalize` function to perform any final business logic which should take place at the end of the block.
+The pallets are again executed in the order which they are defined in the `construct_runtime!` macro, but in this case, the System pallet finalizes last.

 Then, final checks take place where the digest and storage root in the block header match what was calculated.